How to cite LIGHTS

-We are continuously adding new sources.
-In addition, we are working on a sensitive search strategy for MEDLINE.
+We will gradually add additional sources.
+Also, we are working on a sensitive yet feasible search strategy for MEDLINE.

-Do you think we missed an important source?
+Do you think we should add an important source?
 Thanks for letting us know!

 Once an article is included, members of our team assign one or more keywords for each of the following domains: